mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ### Manage TinyPilot on 20 hours per week

-I know I set this as a goal in [2022](/solo-developer-year-4/#manage-tinypilot-on-20-hours-per-week) and again in [2023](/solo-developer-year-5/#manage-tinypilot-on-20-hours-per-week), but third time's the charm!
-My management time is definitely trending downward, so this could be my year.
+I know I set this as a goal in [2022](/solo-developer-year-4/#manage-tinypilot-on-20-hours-per-week) and again in [2023](/solo-developer-year-5/#manage-tinypilot-on-20-hours-per-week), but the third time's the charm!
+My management time is trending downward, so this could be my year.

 ### Publish a course or book

 In 2021, I [said](/solo-developer-year-3/#publish-six-blog-posts-and-one-book) I'd [write a book](https://refactoringenglish.com/) to help developers improve their writing.
 I got 80% through the first chapter, and then TinyPilot absorbed all of my free time that year.

-I still want to write that book, so if I reduce my management time, hopefully I can use the free time to write more.
+I still want to write that book, so if I reduce my management time, hopefully, I can use the free time to write more.

 I've also been experimenting with [Nix](/tags/nix/) and [Zig](/tags/zig), two technologies that I find exciting but lacking in educational resources.
 Creating a course for one of those technologies could be a fun way to build my own expertise while also making these tools more accessible to others.